matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 ## Assumptions and Prerequisites

-This tutorial assumes the reader has a basic understanding of Python (specifically version 2.7), HTML, CSS and the Unix command line.
+This tutorial assumes the reader has a basic understanding of Python (specifically version 2.7), HTML, CSS, Git/GitHub and the Unix command line.
 I am also assuming that you are using a Mac or Linux operating system.

 Before starting, make sure you have the following software management tools installed:
 - [pip](https://docs.python.org/2.7/installing/) - A Python package manager.